Adult Children of Alcoholics

 Let’s work together… there is hope.

-EMDR therapy and somatic psychotherapy are considered two of the most effective therapeutic approaches to address the trauma.
+EMDR therapy, somatic psychotherapy, and Brainspotting therapy are considered to be the most effective therapeutic approaches to address the trauma.
 And growing up in an alcoholic home is traumatic.

 We will choose a specific memory related to the trauma to work with.
 Then we will home in on the various components of this memory- associated body sensations, emotions, images, or negative beliefs.